 - Assemble the Big Deal Review team.
 Use this opportunity to view it from the customer’s perspective.

 - Dissect the deal through this approach.
 Be objective with your assessment.

 - Prepare your rep to show your customer a new approach to solve buy vs. build.
 Make sure he understands this is not criticism.

 What else have you done to help a customer answer “can we do this ourselves?”
 Have expectations gone up and left you wondering if you can make your number?
-Here is an interactive tool that will help you understand if you have a chance at success.
+Here is a tool that will help you understand if you have a chance at success.
 Take the Revenue Growth Diagnostic test and rate yourself against SBI’s sales and marketing strategy to find out if:

 - Your revenue goal is realistic